Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Two models to which our results apply

-Propositions \ref{cEinf} relies on the property of descent from infinity (with $r_D$ an upper-bound of $r$)~: \begin{lem} Let $Y^D$ be the solution of \Req{YP2}, for some $r_D\in \R$ and $c_Y>0$, with $y$ the initial condition.
-Then, whatever the time $t_D >0$ (that we choose for the descent) and the error $\eps>0$, we can find a lower-limit $\yinf >0$ of $\TYinf$ --sufficently large--, such that :
+Propositions \ref{U:cEinf} relies on the property of descent from infinity valid for any value of $r$: \begin{lem} Let $N^D$ be the solution of \Req{U:YP2}, for some $r \in \R$ and $\cY>0$, with $n$ the initial condition.
+Then, for any $\tDo, \epsilon > 0$ there exists $n_{\infty} >0$ such that:

 \end{lem}